libjxl/bench/README.md

 ## How to generate a report

-Some of the decoder are and the conformance tests are included as submodules, so as a first step let's
+Some of the decoder are and the conformance tests are included as submodules, so as a first step after cloning this repo let's
 ```
- git submodule update --recursive --init
+git submodule update --recursive --init --depth 1 --recommend-shallow
  ```